 Survey results indicate that, although 94 percent of carriers say they are actively working on improving operational efficiency, 55 percent say they are behind target.
 In addition, most respondents reported only limited integration of their technology platforms across functions, including underwriting, distribution and product operations - functional areas to achieving operational efficiency.

-Overall, survey responses make clear that the majority of these organisations are falling behind in their quest to improve operational efficiency, and that a lack of process standardisation and strategic vision is the primary obstacle to future transformation efforts.
+Overall, survey responses make clear that the majority of these organizations are falling behind in their quest to improve operational efficiency, and that a lack of process standardization and strategic vision is the primary obstacle to future transformation efforts.